jhornsberger/tmux-relative-layout/README.md

 Tested and working on Linux.
 Let me know if you try it elsewhere!

 ### Layouts
-The plugin redefines some of stock layouts described in the [Tmux man page](http://man.openbsd.org/OpenBSD-current/man1/tmux.1) and then adds a couple more based on the originals.
+The plugin redefines some of the stock layouts described in the [Tmux man page](http://man.openbsd.org/OpenBSD-current/man1/tmux.1) and then adds a couple more based on the originals.
 For convenience all of the Tmux layouts are described below.

 #### even-horizontal
 Panes are spread out evenly from left to right across the window.
 The plugin does not modify this layout.